fahadmaqsood/GSAC/Preprocessor/README.md

 cd Preprocessor/
 ~~~

 We are using the basic code structure from [ExAvatar](https://github.com/mks0601/ExAvatar_RELEASE/tree/main/fitting), and using models : [DECA](https://github.com/yfeng95/DECA), [Hand4Whole](https://github.com/mks0601/Hand4Whole_RELEASE), [mmpose](https://github.com/open-mmlab/mmpose).
 We also packaged complied models to a tools folder, which is uploaded on Hugging face https://huggingface.co/RendongZhang/GSAC-Dependencies/tree/main.
-For each download, run :
+You can install them separately, but we recommand download our provided packaged tools.
+For easy download, run :
 ~~~
 ./download.sh
 ~~~